Updated January, 2022

 Lessons are a great way for kids to meet new friends, learn new skills and have fun riding with their peers.
 The programs sell out fast so it’s worth booking in advance if you think they’d work for your tribe.
 Also, helmets are mandatory so make sure your kid has one.

 Pricing depends on when you’re booking as there are regular and peak seasons to be aware of.
-Check out Discover Days for 25% off on select dates over the winter season.

 Extremely Canadian – Big Mountain Awareness: 10 – 15 Years

-A new program designed by experienced mountain guides, Big Mountain Awareness aims to empower young adventurers with the mountain knowledge they need to explore safely.
+Designed by experienced mountain guides, Big Mountain Awareness aims to empower young adventurers with the mountain knowledge they need to explore safely.

 “Social media and evolving freeride gear are pushing youth skiers and riders to access terrain well beyond their scope of training and experience,” explains Jill Dunnigan, Owner at Extremely Canadian.
 “This single-day camp for 10- to 15-year-olds will arm students with the knowledge, understanding and attitudes to make good, safe decisions within ski area boundaries.”

 This program fuels ski stoke and helps young riders deal with unforeseen challenges on the hill, as well as celebrate good decision-making among their peers.
 It’s for advanced intermediate to expert riders only (ski and board).
-They meet on the patio of the Carleton Lodge at the base of Whistler Mountain at 8 AM (check with your guide about pick up time), lunch is included and rates start at $99 for the day.

 Outdoor Activities for Tweens and Teens Rolling Solo